 Marriott Rewards® Premier Plus Credit Card review

 Editor’s note: The offer listed on this page is no longer available.
-The Marriott Rewards® Premier Credit Card has been relaunched as the Marriott Bonvoy Boundless.
-Check out Bankrate’s review of the Bonvoy Boundless, or check our best travel credit cards page for other offers.
+The Marriott Rewards® Premier Credit Card has been relaunched as the Marriott Bonvoy Boundless™ Credit Card.
+Check out Bankrate’s review of the Marriott Bonvoy Boundless™ Credit Card, or check our best travel credit cards page for other offers.

 Now that the Marriott Rewards® Premier Credit Card has unified the Marriott, Ritz-Carlton, and Starwood rewards programs to form the Marriott Rewards® Premier Plus Credit Card, the issuer has added even more perks for cardholders.